UPDATED: FEB 2021

 It is a dependent clause that works as a noun.
 Noun clauses can act as a subject, direct or indirect objects or predicate nominatives.

-- Click here to go this site, which has more information
+- Click here to learn more about clauses.

 NOTE: Steps To Learning Clauses